Renovamen/alkaid/README.md

 Other features:

-- **Modularity and Readability**: Implement agents, networks, replay buffers, etc. as configurable modules and in a easy to read way
+- **Modularity and Readability**: Implement agents, networks, replay buffers, etc as configurable modules and in a easy to read way
-- **Logging and Visualization**: Easily logging training statistics and visualize them using Tensorboard or `alkaid.utils.Ploter`
+- **Logging and Visualization**: Easily logging training statistics and visualizing them using Tensorboard or `alkaid.utils.Ploter`

 &nbsp;